Custom GPTs start private by default, but sharing, connectors, workspace settings, and provider data policies determine whether they stay private.

 For regulated industries, it’s important to check compliance guarantees.

 However, security also depends on usage.
-Avoid uploading sensitive or regulated data unless your plan explicitly covers HIPAA, GDPR, or SOC2 compliance.
+Avoid uploading sensitive or regulated data unless your workspace, vendor contract, and compliance review explicitly cover that data category.

 Can Other People See Your Chat in GPTs?